 Step-by-Step Instructions

-Here’s a look at the very simple process involved in making this recipe so yo know what to expect.
-Scroll down to the bottom of the post for the full recipe.
+Here’s a look at the very simple process involved in making this Cottage Cheese Pancake recipe so you know what to expect.
+Go right to the recipe at the end of the post for the amounts and times.

-TIP: I prefer to cook my pancakes in butter as I prefer the flavor and taste, but you could also use a neutral oil.
+TIP: I prefer to cook my pancakes for kids in butter as I prefer the flavor and taste, but you could also use a neutral oil.

 Frequently Asked Questions